...

 Real estate is generally considered a high-risk, high-reward investment because it requires large capital, maintenance costs, liquidity issues, and market cycles.

 These are just some examples of the main types of investment products available in the market.
 There are also other types of investment products, such as commodities, currencies, derivatives, hedge funds, private equity, and more.
-Each type of investment product has its own advantages and disadvantages, and you need to do your research and due diligence before investing in any of them.
+Each type of investment product has its advantages and disadvantages, and you need to do your research and due diligence before investing in any of them.

 What are the Key Factors to Consider When Choosing an Investment Product or Strategy?